-Number: EMS-01 Use Category: INFORMATION Major Rev: 011

-Title: Environmental Management System Program Description Major Rev: N/A should seek to instill the attitude that all employees are responsible for implementing the EMS and improving environmental performance;
+Number: EMS-01 Use Category: INFORMATION Major Rev: 013 Title: Environmental Management System Program Description Minor Rev: N/A Page: 23 of 77

-Management:

-The Environmental Stewardship Policy (PSM-5.7) addresses fostering a culture of environmental stewardship, promotes consideration of the environment by all employees in everything they do, and indicates that environmental stewardship is a responsibility of all employees.

-GBP-HR-18 establishes employee responsibility to:

-- Maintain awareness of potential environmental impact of work.
-Plan and conduct work by following environmentally sound work practices and procedures. - Identify potential environmental hazards or concerns, and unsafe conditions or practices, and implement or suggest controls to minimize risk, protect human health and safety, conserve resources and prevent pollution. - Notify management of concerns related to environmental or safety issues, including the use or disposal of hazardous materials, environmental incidents, or violations of requirements. - Cease work activity upon observing imminent environmental or safety danger, and report the danger immediately to management. - should have a system in place for the identification of needs and allocation of resources to implement the environmental policy; and - should commit and shall provide, or ensure the availability of, resources essential to establish, implement, maintain and improve the EMS (including achievement of objectives and targets, and environmental programs such as pollution prevention).
+FI BELEVANT PROCEDURES, ETC. anagement.
+PSM-5.7 Environmental Stowardship Policy • should seek to instill the attitude that all employees are responsible for implementing the EMS and improving environmental performance; addresses fostering a culture of environmental stewardship, promotes consideration of the environment by all employees in everything they do, and indicates that environmental stewardship is a responsibility of all employees.
+GBP-HR-18 establishes employee responsibility to: Maintain awareness of potential environmental impact of work.
+Plan and conduct work by following environmentally sound work practices and procedures.
+Identify potential environmental hazards or concerns, and unsafe conditions or practices, and implement or suggest controls to minimize risk, protect human health and safety, conserve resources and prevent pollution.
+Notify management of concerns related to environmental or safety issues, including the use or disposal of hazardous materials, environmental incidents, or violations of requirements.
+Cease work activity upon observing imminent environmental or safety danger, and report the danger immediately to management. • should have a system in place for the identification of needs and allocation of resources to implement the environmental policy; and should commit and shall provide, or ensure the availability of, resources essential to establish, implement, maintain and improve the EMS (including achievement of objectives and targets, and environmental programs such as pollution prevention).
 Resources include human resources (i.e., the availability and assignment of sufficient personnel), specialized skills, organizational infrastructure, technology, and allocation of financial resources.

-GBP-AM-02, Energy Northwest Strategic and Business (Excellence) Planning, provides requirements for allocating resources for EMS related activities.
+GBP-AM-02 provides requirements for allocating resources for EMS related activities.
 Staffing, equipment, materials, training, and travel are determined prior to the next fiscal year (July 1 - June 30) based on Group and Department business plans.
 Budgets are approved by senior management, the Board of Directors, and BPA.

-Number: EMS-01 Use Category: INFORMATION • THE Minor Rev: N/A Page: 25 of 95
+Number: EMS-01 Use Category: INFORMATION Major Rev: 013 Minor Rev: N/A Title: Environmental Management System Program Description Page: 24 of 77